iter8-tools/docs/docs/getting-started/first-abn.md

 While the candidate version is deploying, `Lookup()` will return only the version index number `0`; that is, the first, or primary, version of the model.
 Once the candidate version is ready, `Lookup()` will return both `0` and `1`, the indices of both versions, so that requests can be distributed across both versions.

-Once both backends are responding to requests, the output of the load generator will include recommendations from the candidate version.
+Once both backend versions are responding to requests, the output of the load generator will include recommendations from the candidate version.
 In this example, you should see something like:

 ```
 Recommendation: {"Id":19,"Name":"sample","Source":"backend-candidate-1-56cb7cd5cf-bkrjv"}